TIBCOSoftware/snappydata/docs/install.md

 ### Setting up IntelliJ with Gradle

 IntelliJ is the IDE commonly used by the SnappyData developers.
-Those who really prefer Eclipse can try the Scala-IDE and Gradle support but has been seen to not work as well (e.g. Gradle support is not integrated with Scala plugin etc).
+Those who really prefer Eclipse can try the Scala-IDE and Gradle support but has been seen to not work as well (for example, Gradle support is not integrated with Scala plugin etc).

 To import into IntelliJ: